 Hashimoto’s disease, also known as chronic lymphocytic thyroiditis or autoimmune thyroiditis, affects 14 million people in the United States alone.
 It is an autoimmune disorder in which your immune system attacks your thyroid, a small gland at the base of your neck below your Adam’s apple, causing inflammation.

 Every cell in the body depends upon thyroid hormones for regulation of the metabolism and other bodily functions.
 The resulting inflammation, if not treated early, can eventually lead to an underactive thyroid gland (hypothyroidism).
 This is the most common cause of hypothyroidism in the United States.
 It primarily affects middle-aged women but also can occur in men and women of any age, as well as children.
-Our doctor here at Angel Longevity Medical Center, Dr. Anju Mathur, offers arguably the best hashimotos disease treatment Los Angeles has available.
+Our doctor here at Angel Longevity Medical Center, Dr. Anju Mathur, offers hashimotos disease treatment.